TiTok: Transfer Token-level Knowledge via Contrastive Excess to Transplant LoRA

-\paragraph{Implementation details.} For training of both source and target models, we use a learning rate of $5 \times 10^{-5}$, train for 2 epochs with a batch size of 4, and apply LoRA with rank $r=8$, scaling factor $\alpha=8$, and dropout $0.05$.
+To assess performance on the BBH and MMLU, we measure the average accuracy using the LM-Eval Harness \citep{eval-harness}.
+Following the setup used in TransLoRA \citep{wang2024textit}, all tasks are conducted in a zero-shot setting.
+Meanwhile, for the LaMP tasks, we adopt ROUGE-1 and ROUGE-L scores as evaluation metrics, following the benchmark’s primary evaluation metrics.\looseness-1 \paragraph{Implementation details.} When training both the source and target models, we use a learning rate of $5 \times 10^{-5}$, train for 2 epochs with a batch size of 4, and apply LoRA with rank $r=8$, scaling factor $\alpha=8$, and dropout $0.05$.
 Optimization is performed using AdamW with weight decay $1 \times 10^{-2}$, together with a linear learning rate schedule and a warmup ratio of $0.1$.
 For synthetic data generation, we provide five samples from the original training data as few-shot exemplars, and apply top-p sampling \citep{holtzman2020curious} to generate both queries and labels, with sampling hyperparameters tuned individually for each task.
 To further encourage diversity, we apply ROUGE-L filtering with a threshold of $0.7$ and deduplication to remove redundant queries, following \cite{wang2023self}.
 For tasks where ROUGE-based filtering is infeasible, we apply only deduplication (see Appendix \ref{app:rouge_filter}).
-For the initial synthetic pool, we generate $2M$ synthetic samples and, after filtering with contrastive excess scores, retain the top $M$, where $M$ equals the source training set size (see Appendix~\ref{app:Msamples}).
+For the initial synthetic pool, we generate $2M$ synthetic samples and, after filtering with token-wise contrastive excess scores, retain the top $M$, where $M$ equals the source training set size (see Appendix~\ref{app:Msamples}).
 For token selection, the selection ratio $k\%$ is fixed at $70\%$ across all tasks and transfer settings, except for the Llama3 3B $\rightarrow$ Llama3 8B transfer setting, where we find that $k\%=30\%$ consistently yields the best performance.
-For inference, we adopt greedy decoding to ensure deterministic evaluation.
+During inference in the evaluation stage, we adopt greedy decoding to ensure fully deterministic and reproducible inference results.